 Forbes pegged A&M Top 10 in nation among public schools in earnings of alumni with 10-20 years of experience

-The Wall Street Journal put A&M at 2nd in nation in a survey of top U.S. corporations, nonprofits and government agencies, based on graduates recruiters prefer to hire
+The Wall Street Journal put A&M at 2nd in nation in a survey of top U.S. corporations, nonprofits and government agencies, based on graduates recruiters prefer to hire to work on different jobs from selling insurances to writing tool reviews by Best of Machinery.

 4th among U.S. public universities and 10th overall with an endowment of more than $5 billion